dapr/cli/README.md

 ✅  Success!
 Get ready to rumble
 ```

 *Note: The init command will install the latest stable version of Actions on your cluster.
-For more advanced use cases, plese use our [Helm Chart](https://github.com/actionscore/actions/tree/master/charts/actions-operator).*
+For more advanced use cases, please use our [Helm Chart](https://github.com/actionscore/actions/tree/master/charts/actions-operator).*

 #### Launch Actions and your app